Architecture of Individuation (AOI)

 IV.
 The Generativity Constraint

 Stability alone does not explain which configurations actually populate the experiential landscape.
 A configuration can be stable — self-sustaining, resistant to perturbation — without producing anything.
-The question is what makes some stable configurations generative — what gives them the capacity to produce the encounter, meaning, creativity, and developmental arc that gives individuation its structural significance.
+The question is what makes some stable configurations generative — what gives them the capacity to produce the encounter, meaning, creativity, and developmental arc that distinguishes realized configurations from sterile-but-stable ones.

 Stability Without Generativity